How to Make Water Taste Better: Tips for Making Tap or Bottled Water Taste Better in Minutes

 Why does store water taste bad?

-Millions of people have the same question on their minds, why does store water taste bad?
+Millions of people have the same question on their minds, why does stored water taste bad?
 Store-bought water tastes bad for various reasons, such as contaminants or if your tap water has certain additives such as chlorine or fluoride.

 First, there can be a lot of contaminants in tap water.
-Second, the bottled water might not be stored under sanitary conditions.
+Second, bottled water might not be stored under sanitary conditions.
 Third, it may also be due to the additives in the water or even because of the manufacturer.

-How to Make Water Taste Better
+How to Make Water Taste Better Video:

 How to Make Water Taste Better FAQs